Sergeant First Class

 July 24, 1922 – March 2, 2010

-Born in the small mountain community of Cayey, Puerto Rico, Cartagena grew up in a poor family.
+Born in the small mountain community of Cayey, Puerto Rico, Modesto Cartagena de Jesús grew up in a poor family.
 The Great Depression in the 1930s made conditions even worse and Cartagena faced extreme poverty.
 After the outbreak of World War II in 1941, Cartagena enlisted in the Army and joined the 65th Infantry Regiment.
 Later nicknamed “The Borinqueneers” after the original inhabitants of Puerto Rico, the 65th was a segregated regiment of native Puerto Ricans commanded by white officers.
 Puerto Ricans have a long history of military service.
-When the United States acquired Puerto Rico as a result of the War with Spain, the U.S. military began governing the island.
+When the United States acquired Puerto Rico as a result of the War with Spain in 1898, the U.S. military began governing the island.
 In 1917, Puerto Ricans born after 1898 were granted U.S. citizenship and many of them were drafted to serve in World War I. Prior to 1948, persons of color serving in the U.S. military were relegated to segregated units.
 This atmosphere of discrimination extended to Puerto Ricans on the eve of World War II.

 Cartagena reenlisted in the Army upon the outbreak of the Korean War in June 1950.
 Given the rank of sergeant, Cartagena rejoined the 65th.
 Though President Harry S. Truman had outlawed segregation in the armed forces in 1948, the 65th did not integrate until 1953.
 They were assigned to the 3d Infantry Division and landed at the North Korean port city of Wonsan.
 They immediately engaged retreating North Korean forces and joined a general pursuit of the enemy to the Yalu River on the border with China.
 As United Nations forces pushed towards China’s border in November 1950, China entered the war as an ally of North Korea.
 Taken by surprise, American and United Nations forces were pushed back.
 The 65th valiantly fought a rearguard action that allowed U.S. Marine forces to withdraw from the infamous Chosin Reservoir.
 For this action, they were awarded the Navy Unit Commendation.